The 8 Best Charcoal Grills Under $100 to Buy in 2021: Reviews and Guide

 Get your parties cooking, without grilling your wallet in the process.
-There’s nothing quite like the smell of a charcoal grill in the afternoon.
-That’s why we’ve assembled this list of the 8 best charcoal grills under $100, to help you choose the best grill to introduce those classic smells and flavors into your backyard.
+There’s nothing quite like the smell of a charcoal grill on a sunny afternoon.
+This list of the 8 best charcoal grills under $100 is here to help you get those classic BBQ smells and flavors into your backyard.

 Top Pick – Weber Original Kettle Grill